About the Organization

 Compensation and Location

-CEA Recruiting is assisting CLASP with this search.
-To be considered for this position, interested candidates must follow the link below to submit a resume, a cover letter, and salary requirements through CEA’s job portal.
+CEA Recruiting is assisting CLASP in their recruitment efforts.
+To be considered for a position, interested candidates must follow the link below to submit a resume, cover letter, writing sample, and salary requirements through CEA’s job portal.
+The writing sample should demonstrate how you can turn technical information into engaging copy and be no more than two pages.
 Please direct all applications and inquiries to CEA Recruiting.
-This position will remain open until filled.
+These positions will remain open until filled.

 CEA Recruiting works with leading environmental nonprofits, foundations, and businesses to recruit top talent and design effective organizational staffing strategies.
 For more information, visit www.cearecruiting.com.